kassko/data-mapper/ABOUT.md

 ## Non-Goals

-Library Name does not aim to:
+DataMapper does not aim to:

 - provide business or industry-specific features
 - enforce a specific architectural style